+855 (0) 86 665 567

 3- For the great restaurants serving Khmer and International cuisines from all around the world

-4- For the great sunset cruises (with or without dinner on board) on the Tonlé Sap River with the sun setting over the Royal Palace and the city as to give a different perspective to your discovery of this Capital City once-known as “The Pearl of Asia”
+4- For the great sunset cruises (with or without dinner on board) on the Tonlé Sap River with the sun setting over the Royal Palace and the city to give a different perspective to your discovery of this Capital City once-known as “The Pearl of Asia”

 5- For the thriving arts-scene revival (see above) and numerous and mushrooming cafés and eatery venues at the brand newly opened AEON World Class supper market where opportunities to mingle and meet with local people abound

-Sihanoukville Beach Resort city
+Sihanoukville Beach Resort City

 1- For the white sand beaches (ranked among the best top ten in the world)

-2- For the wild and undiscovered islands off-shore (fancy a Robinson Crusoe experience and life style far from the madding crowd, and if so, – do head straight to Koh Rong Saleoum) or for the Honeymooning and Romantic atmosphere on Koh Song Saa Private Island Resort
+2- For the wild and undiscovered islands off-shore (fancy a Robinson Crusoe experience and lifestyle far from the madding crowd, and if so, – do head straight to Koh Rong Saleoum) or for the Honeymooning and Romantic atmosphere on Koh Song Saa Private Island Resort

 3- For the by-the-seaside leisure and sport activities and diving experience or simply,

-4- For an absolute farniente.
+4- For an absolute friendly

-5- For the great seafood on offered
+5- For the great seafood on offer

-Describing the Kingdom of Cambodia in 10 key words
+Describing the Kingdom of Cambodia in 10 keywords

 Angkor World Heritage Site and Archaeological Park, and beyond with Preah Vihear and Sambor Prei Kub